-The Board appointed Human Resources and Remuneration Committee is comprised of 6 Board members as set out below as at 01st June 2017 the Chief Executive Officer (CEO) is present at meetings by invitation of the Committee except when matters relating to the CEO are discussed.
-The Chairman of NDB is also present at meetings by invitation.
+The Board appointed Human Resources and Remuneration Committee is comprised of 4 Board members as at 01 September 2019.
+The Group Chief Executive Officer (GCEO) is present at meetings by invitation of the Committee except when matters relating to the CEO are discussed.

 The Committee is responsible for the approval of all strategic investments and divestments and recommending the same to the board, the approval of the periodical Strategic Plan (covering 3-5 years or more) and any significant amendments thereto and recommending the same to the board.
 The Committee provides the strategic direction and strategic thinking of the board to the management in the development and implementation of the Bank's strategic plan and also guides and assists the management in implementing strategic decisions taken by the board.
 The Committee further reviews and evaluates strategic issues and plans of subsidiary companies of the NDB Group to ensure that the same are in line with the strategic initiatives and strategic direction of the Bank.

-Composition of the Integrated Risk Management Committee – The Committee consists of at least 3 non-executive Directors, Chief Executive Officer, Head of Group Risk, Chief Financial Officer, Head of Legal and the Compliance Officer.
+Composition of the Integrated Risk Management Committee - The Committee consists of at least three non-executive Directors, Chief Executive Officer, Chief Financial Officer, VP - Group Risk Management, VP - Legal and the Compliance Officer.

 The Integrated Risk Management Committee was formed in June 2008 replacing the Risk & Credit Committee of the Board, in compliance with the Section 3 (6) of Direction No. 11 of 2007, on the subject "Corporate Governance for Licensed Commercial Banks in Sri Lanka", issued by the Monetary Board of the Central Bank of Sri Lanka under the powers vested in the Monetary Board, in terms of the Banking Act No 30 of 1988.
 The composition and the scope of work of the Committee are in conformity with the provisions of the said Direction.